Locations Contact

 Relief Text

-Wart Treatment at Foot & Ankle Specialty Group
+Wart Treatment at Dr. Salma Aziz, Foot and Ankle Speciality Group Inc.

-If you’re seeking treatment for plantar warts or any other type of warts on your feet, our team at Foot & Ankle Specialty Group can help.
+If you’re seeking treatment for plantar warts or any other type of warts on your feet, our team at Dr. Salma Aziz, Foot and Ankle Speciality Group Inc. can help.
 Dr. Salma Aziz is an American Board of Podiatric Surgery Fellowship member, and has been a staple in the Rancho Santa Margarita and Newport Beach community since 2001.
 Our modern, family-friendly podiatry practice is rounded out with Dr. Petrina Yokay and Dr. Jessica Arneson, who are also foot and ankle surgeons.
 We are a nurturing female doctor group providing outstanding patient care and follow-up.

 Schedule a consultation media